-FDA approval and compliance.
+FDA regulation and compliance.
 The FDA has signaled that it wants to encourage more digital applications in medicine through such programs as precertification for companies producing digital products.
-At the same time, the agency is developing oversight policies governing wireless medical devices, health-related IT, telemedicine, software as a medical device (SaMD), cybersecurity and medical device data systems.
+At the same time, the agency is developing oversight policies governing wireless medical devices, health-related IT, telemedicine, software as a medical device (SaMD), clinical decision support technologies, cybersecurity and medical device data systems.
 Many technology companies may be unfamiliar with FDA regulatory and approval processes, and our attorneys have the experience to help them navigate the agency and get products to market.

 Public policy.
-Holland & Knight has one of the leading lobbying practices in the United States, and we have advanced the interests of hospitals, pharmaceutical companies, insurance companies and research institutions.
-Our Public Policy & Regulation Group is noted for organizing and managing coalitions of healthcare stakeholders to secure policy objectives through representation before Congress, the FDA, the Centers for Medicare & Medicaid Services (CMS) and other federal agencies.
+Holland & Knight has one of the leading lobbying practices in the United States, and we have advanced the interests of hospitals, medical device and pharmaceutical companies, insurance companies and research institutions in Washington, D.C.
+Our Public Policy & Regulation Group is particularly noted for organizing and managing coalitions of healthcare stakeholders to secure policy objectives through representation before Congress, the FDA, the Centers for Medicare & Medicaid Services (CMS) and other federal agencies.

 Transactions.
 We represent clients in mergers and acquisitions where technology and intellectual property issues are drivers of a deal's value.
 Our corporate team provides counsel on all transactional healthcare matters, including due diligence of a merger partner's technology assets.